 After you have removed any stains (see above), air the mattress for as long as possible to allow the smell to fade.
 If the smell is especially strong or unpleasant, though, you will need to resort to stronger measures.
 Sprinkle baking soda over the entire mattress surface and leave it for as long as possible – ideally overnight.
 Next, vacuum up the baking soda and leave the mattress to air by an open window – you should find that the smell has gone.

 Memory foam mattresses often come with a removable mattress cover that's machine washable.
 This can make cleaning a lot easier, but there are a couple of things to be aware of.

 Always check the manufacturer’s instructions and the details of your mattress warranty before cleaning.
 Some mattresses have removable covers but the manufacturer actually advises against taking the cover off and washing it, while others allow this but say to avoid cleaning the foam after the cover has been removed.

 If you are putting your cover in the washing machine, follow the washing instructions carefully to be sure you don’t inadvertently invalidate your warranty or shrink the cover so much that it then doesn’t fit back over the mattress.

-If you’re tempted by memory foam, take a look at our top memory foam mattresses of 2017.
+If you’re tempted by memory foam, take a look at our top memory foam mattresses.